Embroidermodder/embroidermodder.github.io/content/_index.md

 * Layer manager and Layer switcher dock widget
 * test that all formats read data in correct scale (format details should match other programs).
 * Custom filter bug -- doesn't save changes in some cases.
-* Get flake8, pylint and tests to pass.
-* Sphinx documentation from docstrings or similar.

 For more details read on into the Design section.